Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequality for the boson coupled Yang--Mills energy function

 \begin{proof} We can compare the principal symbol of the connection Laplacian, $\nabla_A^*\nabla_A$, and Hodge Laplacian, $\Delta_A = d_A^*d_A + d_Ad_A^*$ \eqref{eq:Hodge_Laplace_operator}, on $C^\infty(X;\Lambda^1\otimes\ad P) = \Omega^1(X;\ad P)$ using the Bochner-Weitzenb\"ock formula \cite{Bourguignon_1981, Bourguignon_1990}, \cite[Appendix C]{FU}, \cite[Appendix II]{Lawson} and \cite{Wu_1988}.
 From \cite[Corollary II.2]{Lawson}, one has

-where $\Ric_g$ denotes the Ricci curvature tensor of the Riemannian metric $g$ on the manifold $X$ of dimension $d \geq 2$ and, as usual, we employ `$\times$' to denote any universal bilinear expression with constant coefficients depending at most on the Lie group, $G$.
+where $\Ric_g$ denotes the Ricci curvature tensor of the Riemannian metric $g$ on the manifold $X$ of dimension $d \geq 2$ and here we employ `$\times$' to denote any universal bilinear expression with constant coefficients depending at most on the Lie group, $G$, or metric $g$.
 In particular, $\Delta_A$ is a second-order, elliptic partial differential operator on $C^\infty(X; \Lambda^1 \otimes \ad P)$ with $C^\infty$ coefficients and scalar principal symbol given by the Riemannian metric $g$ on $T^*M$.